BeauEM/BeauEM/README.md

 ## Hi, I'm Beau 👋

 I'm an aspiring SWE.
-I started my journey into coding in May of 2024.
 After nearly 10 years working in SEO & online marketing, I knew that path was no longer for me.
+I started off building basic websites using HTML, CSS, Wordpress, and basic Javascript.
-So I took a Javascript course on FCC, and I immediately knew that this is what I was meant to do.
+As I branched off into deeper concepts, utilizing Python, Typescript and more, I knew that this is what I wanted to do with my life.

-So far in my learning, I've discovered a love for frontend frameworks like React and NextJS, while also deep-diving into the backend with Node, Express and PostgreSQL.
-I am profiecient in Javascript and Typescript and have also begun learning Python.
+So far in my learning, I've discovered a love for frontend frameworks like React, while also deep-diving into the backend with Node, Express and PostgreSQL.
+When it comes to languages, I am profiecient in Javascript, Typescript and Python.
+I've also started to learn Kotlin to build android apps.

 :brain: Currently, I'm working on a Full-stack Ecom app, which not only creates a digital store but also a business dashboard so users can update products and details from a centralized location.
 My stack for this project